 Only the clinical phases require your presence at a predefined place and time.
 You can choose your preferred location and we will do our best to accommodate your wish.
 Keep in mind that this means being on location for a total of 3 months per year!

 The tuition fee does not cover accommodation, travel or any other expenses connected with your clinical rotation.

-During the online phase, you have some flexibility to structure your schedule each day, but it is not recommended to combine it with part-time work due to extensive time spent on individual and collaborative assignments.
-For your clinical rotation, you will be in a teaching hospital for 35 – 40 hours a week.
+During the online phase, you have some flexibility to structure your self-study time each day, but it is not recommended to combine it with part-time work due to extensive time spent on individual and collaborative assignments.
+For your clinical rotation, you will be in a teaching hospital for 40 hours a week.

 The academic year at the EDU is structured by Learning Modules.

 •The first eight weeks of a module represent the online learning phase during which students learn the theoretical bases of the module in question.